 Another key challenge that the project had to address was bringing the member joining journey online.
 As member joining had previously been handled offline – involving multiple documents and subsequently long turnaround times – this meant thinking about how the processes at the very heart of the institution could be streamlined.

-At this stage we also began to work closely with senior staff / stakeholders and RIBA’s internal Transformation Steering Group, a relationship that we then continued to build on throughout the project.
+At this stage we also began to work closely with senior staff/stakeholders and RIBA’s internal Transformation Steering Group, a relationship that we then continued to build on throughout the project.
 By regularly reporting our progress we could share good practice across the team, and ensure that the work we were doing aligned with activity going on elsewhere.
-For example, it was crucially important that the website integrate with RIBA’s membership database, to provide a holistic picture of individual members - this was achieved by using a custom API, built by RIBA, that ensured information could be shared between systems and updated in real-time, to safeguard accuracy.
+For example, it was crucially important that the website integrate with RIBA’s membership database, to provide a holistic picture of individual members – this was achieved through bespoke development work to integrate a custom API built by RIBA, ensuring that information could be shared between systems and updated in real-time, to safeguard accuracy.

 With the direction of the project confirmed, we then set about identifying the technology that would underpin the new RIBA website, finding our ideal solution in the Sitecore Experience Platform, which combines powerful content management capabilities, exceptional customer intelligence, and multi-channel delivery.
 By building a responsive framework on top of the platform, we were able to provide members with access to important information and services whenever and wherever they need them.
 Our User Experience (UX) consultants further enhanced the site’s usability and content findability by ensuring that key areas and journeys across the site were as streamlined and intuitive as possible.